 Both the G1X Mark III and the 80D are current models that good online retailers will have in stock.
 You can check the latest prices, for example, at amazon.
 The 80D replaced the earlier Canon 70D, while the G1X Mark III followed on from the Canon G1 X Mark II.

-So what is the bottom line?
+So what conclusions can be drawn?
 Is the Canon G1 X Mark III better than the Canon 80D or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.

 - More framing info: Has an electronic viewfinder that displays shooting data.

 - Faster burst: Shoots at higher frequency (9 vs 7 flaps/sec) to capture the decisive moment.

 - Ready to shoot: Comes with a build-in lens, while the 80D requires a separate lens.